 Naturally, a church could repeat old lessons from the series, but the Uniform Series is not merely a cycle that repeats every 6 years.
 Every 6-year study is completely new and fresh.
 Texts that were not used in one “cycle” may appear in the next.
 This way the student is enabled to study even more of the Bible the longer he or she sticks with the Uniform Series.

 A new six-year cycle begins with the fall quarter (September, October, November) of 2016 and runs through the summer of 2022.
-The lesson themes and general texts are shown on the scope and sequence chart you can download on the page linked here.
+The lesson themes and general texts are shown on the scope and sequence chart you can download here.